build-trust/ockam-website/src/content/learn/blog/where_should_open_source_communities_chat.md

 date: 2020-08-04
 description: 'Open source communities can chat with GitHub Discussions, but there are other options as well.'
 metaTitle: 'Chatting with Open Source Communities.'
-author: 'Matthew Gregory'
+author: 'Luke Russell'
-authorAvatar: ./assets/matthew_gregory-1.png
+authorAvatar: ./assets/luke_russell.png
-isFeature: true
 ---

 Open source projects are the building blocks of the technologies developers use today.
 These projects are made possible because people come together to collaboratively work on them.
 With contributors from all over the globe, individuals must have a way to communicate with each other.
 Discussions are an important part of making any open source project into a community.

-We certainly are [fans of open source](https://www.ockam.io/learn/blog/why_we_love_open_source/) and we believe you should be too.
+The people at Ockam are [fans of open source](https://www.ockam.io/learn/blog/why_we_love_open_source/) and you should be too.
 The best way to support open source projects is to be actively involved in their communities.
 In this article, we'll go over what communities can provide, and the places communities can come together to push their projects forward.

 ## The Importance of Community